Is Mineral Water Good for Your Health?

 Claims and Controversies

-Like any popular health product, mineral water is not without its fair share of claims and controversies.
-Here, we will examine some common assertions and address potential controversies surrounding the industry.
+Like any health product that has gained mass popularity, mineral water also has its share of claims and controversies.
+Here we will look at some general claims and address some common controversies surrounding the industry.

 Detoxification